A Microscopic Theory of Intrinsic Timescales in Spiking Neural Networks: Introduction

-A characteristic feature of neural communication in the brain is the spike-based coupling.
+A characteristic feature of neural communication in the brain is the spike-based coupling \citep{Gerstner14}.
 Consequently, spiking neural network models have already yielded notable insights into cortical neural dynamics.
-Prominent examples are the excitatory-inhibitory balance mechanism which dynamically generates strong fluctuations while keeping the activity in a physiological range \cite{Amit97,Brunel00} and the mechanism of recurrent inhibitory feedback leading to low cross-correlation between neurons despite the high number of shared inputs \cite{Tetzlaff12_e1002596,Helias14}.
+Prominent examples are the excitatory-inhibitory balance mechanism which dynamically generates strong fluctuations while keeping the activity in a physiological range \citep{Amit97,Brunel00} and the mechanism of recurrent inhibitory feedback leading to low cross-correlation between neurons despite the high number of shared inputs \citep{Tetzlaff12_e1002596,Helias14}.
 From a theoretical perspective, spike-based coupling further increases the complexity of the dynamics.
-This calls for an extension of DMFT to spiking networks, where we can build on previous work which relied on numerical methods to address the colored noise problem, i.e.~to obtain the output statistics of the neuron for temporally correlated input statistics \cite{Lerchner06_131,Lerchner06_634,dummer14,Pena18_9}.
-Numerical approaches were taken because the spiking nonlinearity renders the colored noise problem in general analytically intractable.
-Unexpectedly, such a self-consistent numerical scheme reveals a minimum instead of a maximum in the intrinsic timescales for spiking networks at a critical coupling strength \cite{Wieland2015_040901}.
+This calls for an extension of DMFT to spiking networks, as recently achieved with a model-independent framework \citep{Keup21_021064} (see also \citep{FulviMari00}).

+Perhaps unintuitively, the main obstacle is not the reduction of the recurrent dynamics to the DMFT but the colored noise problem: to obtain the output statistics of the neuron for temporally correlated input statistics.
+Previous works relied on numerical methods to address the colored noise problem \citep{Lerchner06_131,Lerchner06_634,dummer14,Pena18_9} because the spiking nonlinearity renders this problem in general analytically intractable.
+Such a self-consistent numerical scheme already revealed an unexpected minimum instead of a maximum in the intrinsic timescales for spiking networks at a critical coupling strength \citep{Wieland2015_040901}.
+However, numerical solutions have the drawback that they lead to noisy estimates of the autocorrelation function, which poses additional challenges on the inference of intrinsic timescales \citep{Zeraati20_bioRxiv} and other dynamical quantities from the neuronal and network parameters.
+In addition, such a self-consistent numerical scheme is computationally intensive.